munificent/craftinginterpreters/book/the-lox-language.md

 <img src="image/the-lox-language/prototype-lookup.png" alt="How fields and methods are looked up in a prototypal system" />

-This means prototypal languages are more fundamental in some way than classes.
+This means that in some ways prototypal languages are more fundamental than classes.
 They are really neat to implement because they're *so* simple.
 Also, they can express lots of unusual patterns that classes steer you away from.

 But I've looked at a *lot* of code written in prototypal languages -- including [some of my own devising][finch].
-Do you know what people generally do with all of the power and flexibility of prototypes? ...They use it to reinvent classes.
+Do you know what people generally do with all of the power and flexibility of prototypes? ...They use them to reinvent classes.

 [finch]: http://finch.stuffwithstuff.com/

-I don't know *why* that is, but people naturally seem to prefer a class-based ("Classic"?
-"Classy"?) style.
+I don't know *why* that is, but people naturally seem to prefer a class-based (Classic?
+Classy?) style.
 Prototypes *are* simpler in the language, but they seem to accomplish that only by <span name="waterbed">pushing</span> the complexity onto the user.
 So, for Lox, we'll save our users the trouble and bake classes right in.